networknt/json-schema-validator/doc/yaml-line-numbers.md

 Although not trivial, the steps outlined here give us a way to track back to the original source YAML for a variety of possible reporting cases:

 * JSON processing exceptions (mostly already done for us)
-* Issues flagged during validation of the YAML against the
+* Issues flagged during validation of the YAML against the schema
-* Anything we need to report during with source information during post processing of the validated JSON tree
+* Anything we need to report with source information during post processing of the validated JSON tree